CloudDevOpsEMEA/aws-atc-ts-grafana/walkthrough.md

 Two consumers are configured: one for Graphite and one for StatsD.
 Note that for Graphite, BIG-IP will send JSON blobs with telemetry data to the `/events` endpoint.
 Events can be used in Grafana as annotations to enrich exiting metrics graphs.
 The StatsD consumer will send the same information in a metric format that is available in Graphite as metrics

-In order to configure Grafana, add Graphite as a data source and add the BIG-IP TS example dashboard, run the final step of the configuration through Ansible
+In order to configure Grafana, add Graphite as a data source and add the BIG-IP TS example dashboard, run the final step of the configuration through Ansible implemented in the `grafana.yml` playbook

 ```console
 # make configure_grafana